zoythum/RISC-V-Parser/README.md

-# RISC-V Source code parser
+# RISC-V Assembler Source Parser
 ---
 ## Introduction
-This project offers two distinct functionality:
+This project offers two main functionalities in the form of C functions:
-* `parse()` can elaborate a RISC-V  assembly source code and create a structure that can easily be manipolated and analized
+* `parse()` can elaborate a RISC-V  assembly source code and create a structure that can easily be manipolated and analyzed;
-* `rebuild()` that can recreate a source file starting from the same structure obtained from `parse()`
+* `rebuild()` can recreate a source file starting from the same structure obtained from `parse()`.

+Additionally, a function for exporting the data strucuture as a JSON list of parsed statements (`export_to_json()`) is made available as a separate module.
 ## Proposed IR
+What follows is an high level description of the data structures used for storing the parsed source.

 ### Enums
 First we define all the enumerations that will be used inside our structures: